nmandrus1/nvim/README.md

 `$ git clone https://github.com/nmandrus1/nvim.git ~/.config/nvim`

-open neovim and this the ':' to type "PlugInstall"
+open neovim and it should automatically install the plugins, if not run

-`:PlugInstall`

-Restart neovim and then install any TreeSitter parsers you want, for rust

-`:TSInstall rust`
+`:PackerSync`